yaskovdev/blog/_drafts/2018-05-14-nobody-likes-corporate-events.md

 comments: true
 ---

+Corporate events are not only the way to maintain good professional relations with your employer and your colleagues, but also a way to have a good time, right?
+Not at all!
+In reality, they are the main enemy of your career.
+Let me explain.

 ### You Are Just A Resource

 Let's start with the harsh truth: you are not a person.
 Even not a human being.
 You are a money-making tool of your employer.
 Some employers even call you "a resource" and refer to you by your "resource ID", did you know about that?